-The City of Allentown is looking to honor outstanding young persons in the community.
+For the seventh consecutive year, the City of Allentown is looking to honor outstanding young persons across the city.

-Launched in 2012, the “Catch a Young Person Doing Something Right” campaign is a way to recognize the numerous young people who contribute to the well-being of Allentown.
+Launched in 2012, the “Catch a Young Person Doing Something Right” campaign honors the numerous young people who contribute to the well-being of Allentown.

-“We have some fantastic young people in Allentown who deserve recognition,” said Mayor Ed Pawlowski.
-“This is an opportunity for members of the community to show how much they appreciate them.
-I am hoping that dozens of people will take a few minutes to nominate the youth of the city who are taking that extra step.”
+“It is important to recognize young people whose positive contributions make Allentown a better place,” said Mayor Ed Pawlowski.
+“This is an opportunity for members of organizations and neighborhoods to show how much they appreciate them.
+It is my hope that many people will take a few minutes to nominate the youth of the city who make them proud.”

 Residents are encouraged to submit names of youth they’ve “caught doing something right” in one of the following three categories: